 The borrower or the borrower's spouse is required to own a primary residence or an investment property (may be 2-4 unit property, but not a commercial type of space) in the past 24 months under the DSCR Program (may be past or current ownership history).
 Residential properties owned under business entity are eligible with a minimum 25% entity ownership requirement.
+If the loan has more than one borrower, we require only one borrower to own a property.
 However, the borrower is not required to own primary residence for other investment property programs with income verification.